mautic/mautic-documentation/pages/14.builders/docs.en.md

   Once your design in MJML is final, go through the following steps to create the Theme package:

-  * save your images in the assets folder
+  * Save your images in the assets folder
   * Save your MJML in the html folder as email.mjml.twig AND email.html.twig
   * Use the base.html.twig and message.html.twig files from the basic theme or make your changes there
   * Save your config.json as described above